 Our technology gives clients the ability to remotely monitor their live jobsites, time-lapse their projects, and investigate incidents with 24/7 security recording.
-TrueLook also includes a number of powerful interactive tools such as photo albums, local weather, sharing, viewer stats, and more.
+TrueLook also includes a number of powerful interactive tools such as photo albums, local weather, sharing with stakeholders, viewer stats, and more.
 Our integrations with Procore, Autodesk, and others make us an easy add-on to your workflow.

 TrueLook cameras are mounted and plugged in to a standard 110V outlet (solar power is also available).
 Our built-in 4G LTE modems automatically dial home to our TrueLook servers.
 Users can access TrueLook with any web browser, just like any website.
 This web interface provides the user with all the tools to interact with the camera.

 Our cameras and most other hardware ships within 2 days.
 The exceptions are solar equipment which typically ships within 5 days and mobile trailers which can vary depending on the options you choose.
 For current shipping time on mobile trailers, please contact us.

 The answer is “virtually unlimited.”
 TrueLook can handle as many requests as any web server.
 Multiple users can view and manipulate the same camera at the same time without conflict.
 The only exception to this involves live streaming video from a PTZ robotic camera, as our team of physicists have not yet developed a way around the space-time continuum.
 Multiple people can simultaneously watch a live stream, even though the camera cannot be physically aimed by multiple people without affecting one another.

 No. TrueLook works just like any other website.
 If you are online and have a modern browser, you can access TrueLook from anywhere at any time.